learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/github-and-git-ii/LECTURE.md

 `git init` is a command that basically tells git to track all the changes made to a project.
 It allows git to follow new files, and track any additions or deletions from exisiting projects

 ###GIT ADD
 `git add` is a command that tells git that I want to keep changes I made to specific files.
-Github had you create a new file called `README.md` and then add that file by typing `git add README.md`
+GitHub had you create a new file called `README.md` and then add that file by typing `git add README.md`

 ###GIT COMMIT
 `git commit` is a command that we use to have git take a snapshot of all of our code at that current moment in time.
 It's sort of like when you're playing a video game and it saves the state of the game, so that if you die you don't lose the game, you just go back to that specific point.